+Toddler sleep training can be one of the most difficult parts of parenting throughout the toddler years.
 As any new parent will tell you, one of the most hard-won battles in the first year and a half is teaching your baby how to fall asleep on her own and to sleep through the night.
 But even after you have made it past this victory, sooner or later your sweet, sleeping babe will grow into a curious and energetic toddler.
-With this new developmental stage comes new sleep challenges.
+With this new developmental stage comes new sleep challenges and a need for renewed toddler sleep training tactics.

 - Toddler figuring out how to climb out of her crib